+His original writing has appeared in The Academy of American Poets' Poem-a-Day, Quarterly West, OmniVerse, SAND: Berlin's English Literary Journal, Yalobusha Review, Fireflies Film Magazine, DIAGRAM, Bat City Review, Gigantic Sequins, glitterMOB, Spork, LIT: The Journal of The New School, Tarpaulin Sky, Smoking Glue Gun, The Volta, Cloud Rodeo, DREGINALD, Witness, and others.
+He recently completed Evidence from Lunar Rocks, a 7x7.la collaboration with artist Sam Shoemaker.
+In 2018, Sarah E. Brook selected one of his poems to be featured in "Viewfinding," a public sculpture located in Manhattan's Riverside Park.
 His book reviews have appeared in Fanzine, DIAGRAM, and Entropy.
-His original writing has appeared or is forthcoming in SAND: Berlin's English Literary Journal, Yalobusha Review, Fireflies Film Magazine, DIAGRAM, Bat City Review, Gigantic Sequins, glitterMOB, Spork, LIT: The Journal of The New School, Tarpaulin Sky, Smoking Glue Gun, The Volta, Cloud Rodeo, DREGINALD, Witness, and others.
-He recently completed Evidence from Lunar Rocks, a 7x7 collaboration with Los Angeles-based visual artist Sam Shoemaker.
-His most recent poem-film, It Is Announced (a collaboration with poet/painter Valerie Mejer Caso and photographer Barry Shapiro), premiered in the 2016 Kochi-Muziris Biennale.
+His most recent short film It Is Announced (a collaboration with poet/painter Valerie Mejer Caso and photographer Barry Shapiro) premiered in the 2016 Kochi-Muziris Biennale.
 Other poem-films have appeared in the MAKE Magazine Lit & Luz Festival, Seattle’s INCA (The Institute for New Connotative Action), the Museo Universitario del Chopo in Mexico City, and Kastratet (kastratet.se).
-He is an active Princeton University INCH scholar (International Network for Comparative Studies) and he holds a M.F.A. in Poetry from the University of Notre Dame.
+He is a Princeton University INCH scholar (International Network for Comparative Studies) and he holds a M.F.A. in Poetry from the University of Notre Dame.

-Paul most recently presented on a panels including "We Are Still Here: The Future of Horror in Contemporary Poetics" at the 2017 NOLA Poetry Festival and "Toad Press International Chapbook Series Celebrates 15 Years of Translation" at the 2018 AWP Conference.
+"We Are Still Here: The Future of Horror in Contemporary Poetics," 2017 NOLA Poetry Festival

 M.F.A., Poetry (2015) University of Notre Dame